nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 - `TutorialGroup`: The tutorial groups that the user is teaching
 - `Student`: The students currently being taught by the user

-As mentioned in [insert design diagram number],
+As shown in Figure 4.4a,
 Trackr stores these data in the following manner: UniqueModuleList contains Modules.
 Each module has a UniqueTutorialGroupList that stores all the Tutorial Groups of that particular Module.
 Lastly, each Tutorial Group has a UniqueStudentList that stores all the
 Students of that particular Tutorial Group.